ehmicky/log-process-errors/README.md

   and
   [`multipleResolves`](https://nodejs.org/api/process.html#process_event_multipleresolves) making it hard to debug.
 - are inconvenient to [log to an external service](#custom-logging).
-- cannot be conditionally skipped
+- cannot be conditionally skipped.
 - are printed each time an error is repeated (except for [`warning`](https://nodejs.org/api/process.html#process_event_warning)).
 - are not human-friendly.

+`log-process-errors` fixes all those issues.

 Without `log-process-errors`:

 ![Screenshot before](docs/before.png)

-`log-process-errors` fixes those issues:
+With `log-process-errors`:

 ![Screenshot after](docs/after.png)